algorand/go-algorand/CONTRIBUTING.md

 For each of our repositories we use the same model for contributing code.
 Developers wanting to contribute must create pull requests.
 This process is described in the GitHub [Creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) documentation.
 Each pull request should be initiated against the master branch in the Algorand repository.
 After a pull request is submitted the core development team will review the submission and communicate with the developer using the comments sections of the PR.
 After the submission is reviewed and approved, it will be merged into the master branch of the source.
 These changes will be merged to our release branch on the next viable release date.
 For the SDKs, this may be immediate.
 Changes to the node software may take more time as we must ensure and verify the security, as well as apply protocol upgrades in an orderly way.

-Again, if you have a patch for a critical security vulnerability, please report the vulnerability [here][vuln_url] instead of creating a PR.
+Again, if you have a patch for a critical security vulnerability, please use our [vulnerability disclosure form][vuln_url] instead of creating a PR.
 We'll follow up with you on distributing the patch before we merge it.

 # Code Guidelines